au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 Set `Registry.Solr.baseURL` to the base URL of your Solr installation, and `Registry.Solr.zkHost` to the zkZost setting of your ZooKeeper.

-Set Registry.Solr.collection to your choice of name for the Solr collection.
+Set `Registry.Solr.collection` to your choice of name for the Solr collection used for registry entities.
 In the following, we have chosen `vocabs-registry`.

+Set `Registry.Solr.resources.collection` to your choice of name for the Solr collection for vocabulary resources (SKOS concepts, etc.).
+In the following, we have chosen `vocabs-resources`.

 ### SMTP configuration